► Small, hybrid hatch is all-new

-All in all, there’s 16% more power than the outgoing Mk3 Yaris Hybrid, and yet a 20% reduction in CO2 emissions – win win.
+All in all, there’s 16% more power than the outgoing Mk3 Yaris Hybrid, and yet a 20% reduction in CO2 emissions – win-win.

-Remember the two words ‘rubber band’?
+Remember the term ‘rubber band’?

-Those who remember driving Toyota hybrids of old will most likely remember the tedious experience of getting one to acclerate up to any desired speed.
+Those who remember driving Toyota hybrids of old will most likely remember the tedious experience of getting one to accelerate up to any desired speed.
 Just like the latest Corolla though, the Yaris performs with a noticeable step-up in response in stop-start traffic.

 You can set off from stationary with little hesitation now, leaving BMW 320d drivers fumbling behind as they wait for their start-stop system to finish cranking their engine back to life.
 It’s genuinely entertaining.